MIT-SPARK/TEASER-plusplus/README.md

 cmake ..
 make
 ```
-If you want to install relevant headers and binaries, run `make install` after the above commands (you may need to `sudo`).
+If you want to install relevant headers and shared libraries, run `make install` after the above commands (you may need to `sudo`).

 ### Available CMake Options